brucemack/WARS-Birdhouse/README.md

 A 15 node beta network is currently in the planning stages.
 This includes upgrades of the hardware and firmware.

 If you are interested in _high-speed_ mesh networks built using commercial hardware this project might not be your thing.
 Please take a look at AREDN (https://www.arednmesh.org) instead.
-The AREDN team is going great work.
+The AREDN team is doing great work.

 Architecture Overview
 =====================